Pelvic Floor Physiotherapy Services

 Pelvic floor rehabilitation may be needed for people who have had surgery to repair an injury of the pelvic floor, such as with childbirth in women or injury after prostate surgery in men.
 Pelvic floor rehabilitation may also be needed for people who have experienced conditions such as overactive bladder or have symptoms that affect the function of their pelvic muscles.

-This is achieved through pelvic floor muscle training which help restore pelvic floor muscle function, improve strength and stability, and enhance the individual’s quality of life.
+This is achieved through pelvic floor muscle training, which helps restore pelvic floor muscle function, improve strength and stability, and enhance the individual’s quality of life.

 Benefits Of Pelvic Floor Physiotherapy